Read time: 12 minutes | Last updated March 15, 2021

 What is a Robots.txt file?

 A robots.txt file is a useful file created by webmasters to instruct web robots, typically search engine crawlers, how to crawl pages on their websites.
-A robots.txt file is part of the Robot Exclusion Protocol (REP), which are web standards which manage how bots crawl websites and index content to serve on search engine results pages (SERPs).
+A robots.txt file is part of the Robot Exclusion Protocol (REP), which are web standards that manage how bots crawl websites and index content to serve on search engine results pages (SERPs).
+[Tweet “Robots.txt files essentially notify ‘user-agents’ which is another name web-crawling bots, about which pages they should ‘follow’ or not follow (‘no follow’) when indexing websites to present search results.”]
+User agents can be called out individually for specific actions (e.g. The command following ‘User-agent: Googlebot’ is a command specifically to Google) and ‘User-agent: *’ is used when the webmaster wishes a command to apply to all bots crawling their site.

 Why Block a Search Engine from Indexing a Webpage?